 2) Lesson 1: the rainbow’s colors

 - I use the same rhyme at the beginning of each lesson.
-This is the spring poem included at the end of the spring mini-book.
+This is the Spring poem included at the end of the spring book.
 You can use the A4-sized version of the poem included in the bundle too.

 - the “I love Spring” book or real photos illustrating the key words of the poem (key words are highlighted in the poem).
 I like to use this website** for free photos for personal use.

 Read or sing the poem/rhyme.

-While reciting, add gestures and sounds illustrating the key words.
-Since this is the 1st time, also show the related pictures of the key words (from the spring mini-book or from real photos you printed).
+While reading or singing, add gestures and sounds illustrating the key words.
+Since this is the 1st time, you can also show the related pictures of the key words (from the spring book or from real photos you printed).

 Activity 3: Rainbow’s Mini-experiment

-Introduce the lesson by reading the page 2 of the rainbow printable, explaining when we see a rainbow in the sky.
+Introduce the lesson by reading the page 2 of the rainbow printable worksheet, explaining when we see a rainbow in the sky.

 Then, make a fun mini-experiment to create a rainbow.
 There are several ways to get a rainbow, please see this wikiHow page** to choose the experience you prefer.

 Describe what you see, name the colors in Arabic clearly so the children listen and watch at the same time.
-If you need help to tell the colors, the page 3 of the rainbow printable will help you.
+If you need help to tell the colors, the page 3 of the rainbow printable worksheet will help you.